ataraxao/drex/introduction.md

 ### Cross-Border Dating (The “Passport Bro” Phenomenon)

 In underdeveloped economies, the price signals for women in the Workforce Career Sphere are relatively **weak**.
 Consequently, the **Domestic** and **Attention Economy** spheres stand relatively **strong**.
-This models why women in these regions maintain traditionally family-minded reputations, while some of those same destinations also support robust **attention and sex-tourism markets**.
+This helps explain why women in these regions maintain traditionally family-minded reputations, while some of those same destinations also support robust **attention and sex-tourism markets**.

 ### Religious/Traditional Societies